Comparing Embraer (NYSE:ERJ) & Reinvent Technology Partners (NYSE:RTP)

-Embraer (NYSE:ERJ) and Reinvent Technology Partners (NYSE:RTP) are both aerospace companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their earnings, risk, institutional ownership, dividends, profitability, valuation and analyst recommendations.
+Embraer (NYSE:ERJ) and Reinvent Technology Partners (NYSE:RTP) are both aerospace companies, but which is the better business?
+We will compare the two companies based on the strength of their institutional ownership, profitability, risk, earnings, analyst recommendations, dividends and valuation.

 Profitability